ag143/workshop/Az Fundamentals/notes_mistake.md

 - You can move Azure resources to another Azure subscription or to another resource group in the same subscription.
 You can use the Azure portal, Azure PowerShell, Azure CLI, or REST API to move resources.
 - You can also use Azure Resource Mover to move resources to another region.
 Leverage Azure Global Infrastructure capabilities to seamlessly move resources to the region that best suits your needs.
 You can streamline your planning process, accelerate your travel and protect your resources.

+In order to get a security token, what does the application need to connect to/ use
+- Azure Active Directory.
+Developers can get security tokens using Azure Active Directory
+- *wrong* Azure Key Vault